Calle Ocho Music Festival

 - Cash: Be sure to bring cash with you.
 There are a ton of vendors out selling food, drinks and novelties.

 Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel.
 So you can keep up with my latest videos.
+I upload new videos every Sunday and Thursday.
 I hope you enjoyed reading this blog post.
 If you have any questions feel free to comment below.

 For more outdoor concerts and festivals see these other posts;